HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 Fixing a Minor Level of Root Rot

-You've caught the problem early, and as the name implies, if around 20% or less of the roots are dead, then we'd classify this as minor root rot, and your plant has a good chance of fully recovering.
+You've caught the problem early, and as the name implies, if around 20% or less of the roots are rotted, then we'd classify this as minor root rot, and your plant has a good chance of fully recovering.

 If there is any damage to the foliage, like soft stems or black leaves, then trim those off too.
 Don't worry, the mushy stems won't recover and the black sections will just spoil the plant's appearance.